ericvc/Bayesian-NLME-Models/README.md

 ## Introduction

-I thought I would share some old code I stumbled upon for fitting Bayesian Nonlinear mixed effect (NLME) models with Stan and R. The model code can be found in the `non_linear.stan` file or at the bottom of this README.
-The models presented here are taken from or adapted from work presented by Pinheiro and Bates’ (2000) book [*Nonlinear Mixed-Effects Models in S and S-PLUS*](https://link.springer.com/book/10.1007/b98882), which remains an excellent resource for anyone wanting a deep-dive into the background of nonlinear models and methods for their estimation.
+I thought I would share some old code I stumbled upon for fitting Bayesian Nonlinear mixed-effect (NLME) models with Stan and R. The model code can be found in the `non_linear.stan` file or at the bottom of this README.
+The models presented here are taken from or adapted from work presented in Pinheiro and Bates’ (2000) book [*Nonlinear Mixed-Effects Models in S and S-PLUS*](https://link.springer.com/book/10.1007/b98882), which remains an excellent resource for anyone wanting a deep-dive into the background of nonlinear models and methods for their estimation.